ALBUM: I AM A HIGHLIGHTER PEN

 - The official G.T.
 Thomas Highlighter Pen

-- And all of this is collected into a sturdy, clear envelope.
+- And all of this was collected into a sturdy, clear envelope.

 Words and music on all songs written, arranged, performed, and produced by: